 Last Updated on

-The Archaeological Ensemble of Tárraco is a cultural site recognized as one of the UNESCO World Heritage Sites in Spain.
-It was added to the list in 2000.
+The Archaeological Ensemble of Tárraco, the official name of the world heritage site, is one of 48 UNESCO World Heritage Sites in Spain.
+It was inscribed to the list in 2000.
 This archaeological site is located in what is now the modern-day Tarragona.
 This site features archaeological monuments from the first and oldest Roman settlement along the Iberian Peninsula.
-This was used as a base by the Roman conquest that enabled them to conquer the rest of the island’s interior.
+The city was used as the initial colony in Iberia from which the Romans proceeded to conquer the rest of the peninsula.

 What to see / Sights

-Provincial Forum of Tarraco: This is another Roman archaeological site in Tarragona.
-This site encompasses 18 hectares of land area.
+Provincial Forum of Tarraco: This site encompasses 18 hectares of land area and is the heart of the Roman part of the city.
 This forum was built in 73 AD as commissioned by Emperor Vespasian.
 The forum remained in use until the 5th century.
-The Provincial Forum of Tarraco consists of many buildings such as the provincial council, state treasure, curia, audience hall, and the temple of the Imperial worship.
+The Provincial Forum of Tarraco consists of many buildings such as the provincial council, state treasure, curia, audience hall, and the temple of Imperial worship.

 The ruins in Tarragona are scattered about the city, often in bits and pieces.
 You will find parts of columns, and tombstones embedded in building walls.
 Zoom in on some of the detail that if you can find it in the buildings.